netham45/screamrouter/readme.md

 The loader is not fully implemented yet but will load Python stored in src/plugins as plugins.

+### TCP Client
+TCP client support was added.
+A client can connect to TCP on the port configured in constants.py to receive PCM data destined for that Sink Source.
+This will stop UDP output on the port.
+Currently stream parameters are not sent over TCP.

 ### Media Controls
 ScreamRouter can send Play/Next/Previous commands to sources.
 They will be sent as UDP packetscontaining 'n', 'p', or 'P' for next track, previous track, and play/pause respectively.
 They will be sent to port 9999 on the source.
 These are currently listened to by a bash script in the media containers.